merely-useful/py-rse/index.md

-1. It is difficult to write a simple unit test for the lines of code dedicated to reading input files, because `main` is a long function that requires command line arguments as input.
-Edit `collate.py` so that the six lines of code responsible for processing an input file appear in their own function that reads as follows (i.e. once you are done, `main` should call `process_file` in place of the existing code):
+1. It is difficult to write a simple unit test for the lines of code dedicated to reading input files, because `main` is a long function that requires command-line arguments as input.
+Edit `collate.py` so that the six lines of code responsible for processing an input file appear in their own function that reads as follows (i.e., once you are done, `main` should call `process_file` in place of the existing code):

 ```python